Maria Gajraj : not your average organist and organ music. And that’s a wonderful thing!

 Additional Information

 I don’t know if you have a prefabricated image in your head when you hear the word “organist”, but if you do, it probably doesn’t match the physical look of Montrealer Maria Gajraj.
-The young Ottawa-born lady with Trinidadian roots, in her early twenties, slim and ultra-smiling, stands out in the usual professional corpus of artists who master the ‘King of instruments’.
+The young Ottawa-born lady with Trinidadian roots, in her twenties, slim and ultra-smiling, stands out in the usual professional corpus of artists who master the ‘King of instruments’.
 Maria is preparing to release her debut album, Exhale (aptly titled in the case of the organ), on which she offers a journey between soaring bliss and bewitching repetitive minimalism, guided by contemporary compositions from female and non-binary composers.
 In other words, a musical UFO that gently (and usefully) overturns the a-priori of organ music.

 The repertoire features young up-and-comer composers such as George Rahi, Hania Rani and Esther-Ruth Teel, as well as a sure thing, Ann Southam, whose excerpt from her piano masterpiece Glass Houses, here transposed to the pipes, is very convincing.